trjb17/VBA-challenge/README.md

 # VBA-challenge
-VBA folder has screenshots of VBA module 2
+VBA folder has screenshots of VBA module in .png
 VBA script